-The Porsche Taycan has arrived to take on the Tesla Model S, so which of these fast, luxurious, electric cars is the best?
+The Porsche Taycan is the closest rival to the Tesla Model S but which of these fast, luxurious, electric cars is the best?

-It’s fair to say that the Tesla Model S drastically changed the electric car market when it was launched, as the EVs before it tended to be slow with limited range.
-The Model S is a sleek, near-silent saloon that has the performance to scare supercars and the range to make it an owner’s only car.
-Porsche has now launched its own high-performance electric car, the Taycan, but which of these two cars should you choose?
+It’s fair to say that the Tesla Model S drastically changed the electric car market when it was launched, as the EVs before it tended to be slow and have limited range.
+The Model S is a sleek, near-silent saloon that has the performance to scare the fastest supercars and the range to make it the car you use for every journey.

 Underpinning the Porsche and the Tesla are skateboard-style chassis, with the battery packs filling the space between the axles.
-Both cars have electric motors on each axle, making them all-wheel drive, although a rear-wheel drive, single-motor configuration will power the entry-level Taycan when it launches.
+Both cars have electric motors on each axle, making them all-wheel drive, although a rear-wheel drive, single-motor configuration powers the new entry-level Taycan.

 Charging times and range

-On a full charge, Porsche says the Taycan manages up to 279 miles if you choose the Turbo, and 257 miles on the top-of-the-range Turbo S. Porsche has future-proofed its first electric car; it’s compatible with chargers that offer up to 270kW, even though very few chargers currently offer this.
+On a full charge, Porsche says the Taycan manages up to 300 miles if you choose the base model with the optional bigger battery, and 257 miles on the top-of-the-range Turbo S. For the entry-level 4 Cross Turismo, range figures are very similar.
+Porsche claims a range of up to 283 miles, while figures are lowered only slightly for the 4S and 4S Turbo models at 281 miles.
+The Turbo S model, meanwhile, has a range of 260 miles.
+Porsche has future-proofed its first electric car; it’s compatible with chargers that offer up to 270kW, even though very few chargers currently offer this.
 On a 270kW charger, the Taycan’s battery level can jump from 5% to 80% in just 23 minutes, while using a 50kW charger increases the waiting time to 93 minutes.
 An 11kW wallbox is available, which recharges the Taycan in nine hours.

-The Tesla Model S has always been ahead of its competitors in terms of range, and even the Performance version manages up to 365 miles, depending on how you drive it.
-The Long Range version offers an extra 10 miles of range but is considerably less expensive.
+The Tesla Model S has always been ahead of its competitors in terms of range, and even the Plaid version manages up to 390 miles, although European figures might be slightly different.
+The Long Range version offers an extra 22 miles of range but is considerably less expensive.
+The Plaid+, meanwhile, is said to achieve the highest range of any electric car, with more than 520 miles of range, which would be absolutely remarkable if accurate in the real world.
 Tesla’s newest Superchargers provide up to 200kW of power, meaning a top-up to 80% takes 45 minutes.
-New Model S customers currently get free access to the Supercharger network, which includes many motorway service stations.

 Treading the line between traditional and modern, the Porsche Taycan looks like current Porsches yet has futuristic styling to match its powertrain.
 It’s the company’s first electric car, and its design indicates that it’ll slot in below the Porsche Panamera in size, if not price.
 The window shape is similar to the Panamera and the 911, and the Taycan is as sleek and smooth-looking as you might expect.
 There are eye-catching design touches, like the four-dot LED headlights and the full-width tail-light bar, and its 21-inch alloy wheels are similar to those fitted to the Mission E concept car.